jocoder22/Linux-Server-Project/README.md

       - source ~/.bashrc    # to restart

 ## Add user grader
 - sudo adduser grader
-    - give grader sudo privileges
+- ## Give grader sudo privileges
   - sudo vim /etc/sudoers.d/grader
-        # add the line below
+    - ## Add the line below
     grader ALL=(ALL:ALL)  NOPASSWD:ALL
-        # save and close the file
+    - ## Save and close the file

 ## Configure SSH
     # on local machine terminal, generate the ssh keys